Art student standing

 Autumn Term

-Exploring the ‘Visual/Formal elements’ - Line, Shape, Form, Colour-theory, Texture, Space, Tone and Pattern
+Exploring the 'Formal elements' of Art - Line, Shape, Form, Colour, Texture, Space, Tone and Pattern.
+Student led Artist research and a personal investigation response.

 Spring Term